PRSNQASC/insurance-quality-leadership/ACCESS_REQUEST.md

 # Access to Detailed Quality Artefacts

-Due to the regulated and commercially sensitive nature of insurance delivery, detailed quality artefacts are maintained in a private repository.
+Due to the regulated and commercially sensitive nature of insurance delivery, detailed quality artefacts are maintained in a private repo : https://github.com/PRSNQASC/insurance-quality-leadership-private

 These include:
 - Test strategies and governance models